Georjane/janereact-project/README.md

 In this project I learned how to build a very simple React application.
 I worked in a real-world project for a fictional company that requires my help.
 The project has been split into multiple milestones, and each milestone has functional and technical requirements that I will need to implement.
 React hooks will not be used here.

-- Milestone 1: Basic project structure (see the following steps for details)
+- Milestone 1: Setup Basic project structure (see the following steps for details)
 - Milestone 2: Components (see the following steps for details)
 - Milestone 3: Styling (will be omitted in the initial implementation)
 - Milestone 4: Calculations (see the following steps for details)